P.S. I’m On My Way’s top 23 recommended things to do in Tbilisi, Georgia

 But Georgia, oh Georgia — there is a natural force in this country that we should be paying attention to.
 With no BS, here are the best things to do in Tbilisi for the cool kids a.k.a. the Millennial Travelers.
 I hope you’ll have fun going through them (or realising them one day) as much as I had fun in writing them!

-Mostly spearheaded by locals, there are numerous free walking tours being held all over Tbilisi.
-Feel free to explore the history and lisfestyle of Georgia in the form of walking.
+Mostly spearheaded by locals, there are numerous free walking tours in Tbilisi.
+Feel free to explore the history and lifestyle of Georgia in the form of walking.
 Although this is labeled “free,” the guides always deserve to be compensated for their work through tips.
 It is very easy to find them as you can always see them walking with big herds of tourists all over the city!

 One of Tbilisi’s best tea places is the Gardenia Shevardnadze, a little cafe surrounded by plants and greens.
 Pastries and hot beverages are their specialty but they also have a mini plant store inside.
 Service is not that excellent but I think this is the case when you don’t speak the local language.
 I did have a lot of experiences where I thought servers are being rude but the impressions is just about language barriers.